jakeelwes/sladeweb/README.md

 Running `npm install -g live-server` & then `live-server` in a terminal in the same directory as your HTML file.
 This method will auto-update.

 Another method using python (although it wont auto-update) is - `python -m SimpleHTTPServer` (or `python -m http.server` for Python 3) in a terminal in the same directory as your HTML file.

+Edit using a code editor such as VS Code, Sublime Text or Atom.

 ## Setup